Ragnig/AE_Dashboard/README.md

+# Instructions to run locally in citrix
+developer powershell to run from root folder (../Assessment Engine)

+npm install (this is will install the dependencies, one time per folder) npm run build (this will build the app) npm run dev (this will launch the app in local server)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.